 Maintenance

 Yes.
-Vertical integration is quite a headache because it massively increases the amount of work and infrastructure you have to have in place to be able to get into production, but once you’re there it means that all of your spare parts are essentially available to you at the lowest price point possible.
-And we have complete control over when we make them and how much stock we carry so we will carry a very significant amount of spares.
-As the aircraft rollout continues we’ll hold spares in each of the major territories or our dealership network will hold spares so that we can get parts to aircraft that are down as fast as possible.
+Although vertical integration is challenging to set up in terms of work and infrastructure needed to get into production, it means that all spare parts will be available at the lowest price point possible.
+Hill will have complete control over when they are made and how much stock to carry, so the company will carry a high number of spares.
+As the aircraft rollout continues spares will be held in each of the major territories so that parts can be delivered to aircraft that are down as quickly as possible.

 The aircraft will be fully digitally documented.
 You will have a full build log of the helicopter.